Women workers stage protest, block arterial TN highway | Business

 - India

-A large number of women workers of a company near here, which assembles and manufactures smartphone spares, resorted to a flash protest, blocking the busy Chennai-Bengaluru highway that led to traffic blockade on Saturday.
+A large number of women workers of a company near here, which assembles and manufactures smart phone spares, resorted to a flash protest, blocking the busy Chennai-Bengaluru highway that led to traffic snarl on Saturday.

-The workers' protest since late Friday night, is over allegations related to the hospitalization of 8 employees due to poor quality of food served in the canteen, according to preliminary inputs.
-In view of the protest, many vehicles including cargo trucks were stranded on the highway at Sunguvarchatiram in Kancheepuram district.
+The protest, which also spilled over to two other locations, affecting traffic on the Chennai-Tirupati route as well for sometime, was called off after the intervention of authorities.
+The background to the workers' protest that lasted for about 11 hours since late Friday night is a fallout of food poisoning, that affected workers staying in a company provided accommodation at suburban Vellavedu in Tiruvallur District.

+Police said employees reported vomiting and diarrhea after they consumed food provided at the hostel canteen and 132 of them had to be treated at hospitals and except four people, who continue to be treated, all others have been discharged.
+An FIR has been filed in connection with the food poisoning and a probe is on, an official said.
+The Vellavedu hostel could accommodate a 'large number' of people, authorities said adding inspections were held following the incident.
+It could not be immediately ascertained if the facility was being run complying with all norms stipulated for accommodating workers and ensuring food safety.
+As 'misinformation' and 'suspicions' spread among employees including rumours that at least two of the affected workers were dead, they resorted to protest, police added.
+The workers blocked the Chennai-Bengaluru highway off Sunguvarchatiram and authorities including police officials arrived at the spot while the number of protesters swelled.
+Kancheepuram district collector M Aarthi and police superintendent M Sudhakar held talks with agitators and assured them that workers are safe following which the protest was called off.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)